bashir-site/coffee_map/README.md

 # Coffee shopts checker

 Coffee shopts checker is a Python script thats find close coffee shops based on your location.
+Then he launches a site with a map in which these 5 coffees are located.

 ## Installation